syncopika/visual_novel_maker/README.md

 <hr>
 ###SetScene

+*SetScene.<b>setDialogSpeed</b>(seconds)*
+Takes one parameter. *seconds* should be an integer value indicating how fast, in miliseconds, the dialog should show.
+You can set up a default speed with this method.

 *SetScene.<b>background</b>(imgSrcPath)*

 Takes one parameter - a string containing the path to the image you want to set as the background for a scene.